dailybruin/the-stack/_posts/2020-04-08-covid-collegecompare.md

 <div id="lollipop" align='center' >
   <script type="text/javascript" src="/js/posts/covid-collegecompare/lollipop.js"> </script>
 </div>

-The lollipop chart above shows the changes made by each college in relation to the amount of confirmed cases of coronavirus in the county.
-Use the drop-down menu to select specific schools.

 Located in Seattle, one of the first sites of community spread of COVID-19 in the U.S., the University of Washington was the first school included in our analysis to move to remote education with an official announcement released on [March 6](https://www.washington.edu/coronavirus/2020/03/06/beginning-march-9-classes-and-finals-will-not-be-held-in-person-message-to-faculty-and-staff/).
 All schools included in our analysis moved to remote learning by March 19.
 The majority of schools experienced their first confirmed university-affiliated case of COVID-19 by mid-March as the virus continued to spread.